tencentyun/intlcloud-documents/product/存储/对象存储 4.0/SDK文档/PHP SDK/升级到 XML PHP SDK_intl.md

 **Composer method**
 It is recommended to install COS XML PHP SDK using Composer.
 Composer is a PHP dependency management tool, which allows you to declare the dependencies required by your project and installs them in your project automatically.

->?You can visit the [Composer official website](https://getcomposer.org/) to find more information about how to install Composer and configure auto-loading, and other best practices for defining dependencies.
+>You can visit the [Composer official website](https://getcomposer.org/) to find more information about how to install Composer and configure auto-loading, and other best practices for defining dependencies.

 Here are the steps for installing XML PHP SDK using Composer:
 1) Open the terminal.